 AutoFill's ability to copy and adjust formulas is one of the most powerful tools in Excel's impressive armory.

-1 Open First Quarter Sales and Profit 9 from your sample files folder (If it isn't already open).
+- 1 Open First Quarter Sales and Profit 9 from your sample files folder (If it isn't already open). - 2 Consider the formula in cell B9.